withastro/roadmap/proposals/0030-markdoc.md

 />
 ```

-See [the detailed API section](#api) for information on supported Markdoc configuration and shared components config.
+See [the detailed API section](#api) for information on supported Markdoc configuration, shared components config, and manual rendering.

 # Background & Motivation